It is essential to provide a solid and level base for "ANY

 optimal space.
 Allow enough distance from hedges or fences for

 easy access to all sides.
-Using pegs and string to mark out the base the
+Using pegs and string to mark out the

 Step 2:

-Strip the topsoil and dig out to a depth of approx. 2.5 inch (7
+Strip the topsoil and dig out to a depth

-cm) to accommodate the base.
-Level the area and remove the pegs.
+area and remove the pegs.

 Step 3: